stephperillo/School_District_Analysis/README.md

 #### •	How is the school summary affected?

-  There are a few effects to the school summary, all among Thomas High School's scores:
+  The school summary was also affected, with each change ocurring only among Thomas High School's scores:

+1. The average math score for Thomas High School decreased from 83.42 to 83.35.
+2. The average reading score for Thomas High School increased from 83.85 to 83.90.
-1. The percentage of students passing math for Thomas High School decreased from 93.3% to 66.4%.
+3. The percentage of students passing math for Thomas High School decreased from 93.3% to 66.4%.

-2. The percentage of students passing reading for Thomas High School decreased from 97.3% to 69.7%.
+4. The percentage of students passing reading for Thomas High School decreased from 97.3% to 69.7%.

-3. The percentage of overall passing students (with scores passing both math and reading) for Thomas High School decreased from 90.9% to 65.1%.
+5. The percentage of overall passing students (with scores passing both math and reading) for Thomas High School decreased from 90.9% to 65.1%.

 School Summary Before Cleanup
 ![School Summary Before Cleanup](https://github.com/stephperillo/School_District_Analysis/blob/main/Resources/Per%20School%20Summary%20Before%20Cleanup.png)